mina126/Excel_coffee/README.md

  - What's the best solution ?
   Develop a dashboard that offers clear insights into the café’s performance, highlighting

-  Best-selling coffees and beverages
+ - Best-selling coffees and beverages

-  Total sales
+ - Total sales

-  Top customers
+ - Top customers

-  This will help the owner concentrate on the most profitable items, attract more customers, and ultimately increase revenue
+ - This will help the owner concentrate on the most profitable items, attract more customers, and ultimately increase revenue

+# Data Source

+- What data is needed to achieve our goal?

+We need data on sales over a period of time, including:
+- Product names
+- Total customers
+- Total sales
+- Total gross profit